-- Salary or compensation for the Early Arts Practitioner(s). - Mandatory employment related costs and related employment benefits for the Early Arts Practitioner(s). - Travel and accommodation costs associated with the temporary relocation of the Early Arts Practitioner(s). - Supplies, materials, and other reasonable costs directly related to your eligible activities (not including capital expenses -- see Exclusions - What Will Not Be Funded below). - Purchase of equipment directly related to the project up to \$2,500. - Compensation for a mentor(s).
-Compensation paid to a mentor already working within an organization is only eligible if the hours are supplemental or not part of regular working hours.
+- Salary or compensation for the Early Arts Practitioner(s). - Mandatory employment related costs and related employment benefits for the Early Arts Practitioner(s). - Travel and accommodation costs associated with the temporary relocation of the Early Arts Practitioner(s).

+- Supplies, materials, and other reasonable costs directly related to eligible activities. - Purchase of equipment directly related to the project up to \$2,500. - Compensation for a mentor(s).
+Compensation paid to a mentor already working in an organization is only eligible if the hours are supplemental or not part of regular working hours.
 Funding is not intended to subsidize an organization's existing operating or salary expenses, but rather to support additional costs associated with the Internship or Cohort.